moogacs/docs.buf.build/docs/tour/login-to-the-bsr.md

 ## 6.1 Login {#login}

-Visit [https://buf.build/login](https://buf.build/login) and you will be prompted with a few different login options, including Google, Github, and traditional email and password.
+Visit [https://buf.build/login](https://buf.build/login) and you will be prompted with a few different login options, including Google, GitHub, and traditional email and password.
 After you have successfully authenticated, you'll be prompted to select a username and complete your registration.
 If successful, you should see that you're logged-in and your username will be rendered in the upper right-hand corner.